20 Year Business Cycles Show Need For Long Tail Experience Mods

 What Do Long Tail Experience Mods Mean For Employers, Agents, and Carriers?

 The task of recordkeeping may become an art and a science.
-Scan all your policies, premium audits, loss runs, Experience Mod sheets, and save them forever.
+Scan all your policies, premium audits, loss runs, and Experience Mod sheets, and save them forever.
 The more accurate the data provided will only lessen any assumptions.
 Assumptions always seem to cost more money in the long run.

 Predictive analytics has moved the needle back to seven years of records to produce a five-year Predictive Mod.